 “Well, shit...”
 Sairek swore under his breath.

 “It’s a pleasure to meet you again, Prince.”
 Samuel greeted him.
+"I'm sure the feeling is not mutual."

 “...Why do you always enjoy making my days so awful…?”
 Sairek groaned.